cabforum/smime/SBR.md

 1. MUST include one or more explicit policy identifiers defined in [Section 7.1.6.1](#7161-reserved-certificate-policy-identifiers) that indicate the Subordinate CA's adherence to and compliance with these Requirements and MAY contain one or more identifiers documented by the Subordinate CA in its CP and/or CPS; and
 2. MUST NOT contain the `anyPolicy` identifier (2.5.29.32.0).

-A Certificate issued to a Subordinate CA that is an affiliate of the Issuing CA MUST include a set of policy identifiers from one of the two options below:
+A Certificate issued to a Subordinate CA that is an Affiliate of the Issuing CA MUST include a set of policy identifiers from one of the two options below:

 1. MUST include one or more explicit policy identifiers defined in [Section 7.1.6.1](#7161-reserved-certificate-policy-identifiers) that indicate the Subordinate CA's adherence to and compliance with these Requirements and MAY contain one or more identifiers documented by the Subordinate CA in its CP and/or CPS; or
 2. MUST contain the `anyPolicy` identifier (2.5.29.32.0).